gkthiruvathukal/thiruvathukal-home-sphinx/source/about.rst

 Institute of Technology in 1995 and 1990, respectively, and BA in computer science and physics (double major) with a mathematics minor from Lewis University in 1988.
-As a computer science major, I received the department's top computer science graduating student  award in 1998 and was inducted into the `Sigma Pi Sigma <https://www.sigmapisigma.org>`__ Physics national honor society.
+As a computer science major, I received the department's top computer science graduating student award and was inducted into the `Sigma Pi Sigma <https://www.sigmapisigma.org>`__ Physics national honor society.